embulk/embulk-output-bigquery/README.md

 ### mode

-4 modes are provided.
+5 modes are provided.

 ##### append

+1. Load to temporary table.
+2. Copy temporary table to destination table.
+(WRITE_APPEND)

+##### append_direct

-default.
-When append mode, plugin will insert data into existing table.
+Insert data into existing table directly.
+This is not transactional, i.e., if fails, the target table could have some rows inserted.

 ##### replace